Rostislav Vojáček

 Rostislav Vojáček (born 23 February 1949 in Křenovice) is a Czech former football defender.
 He played for Czechoslovakia, for which he played 40 matches and scored one goal.

-He was participant in the 1982 FIFA World Cup and a member of the bronze team in the 1980 UEFA European Championship.
+He was participant in the 1982 FIFA World Cup and had a sticker in that album and a member of the bronze team in the 1980 UEFA European Championship.

 In his country he played for Baník Ostrava, for which he played 381 league matches and scored 26 league goals.
 Vojáček contributed to the best period in the history of the club.
 During his years as a player of the club, Baník won the Czechoslovak First League in 1976, 1980 and 1981.
 Baník also won the Czechoslovak Cup in 1973 and 1978.

 In 2000, he briefly coached Baník Ostrava.